 New legislation has been introduced to modernize Vermont's tree warden statutes and other statutes related to public trees.
 The draft bill was introduced in the House Committee on Agriculture and Forestry on January 14th, 2020 -- see its status of the bill H.673 here.
 Based on witness testimony and Committee work, the bill was revised and this version of the bill was unanimously passed by the Committee members on March 12th.
 It will be introduced to the House floor in late March -- however, the current timetable of this action is altered due to the current delays imposed by the state's response to COVID-19.

 Areas Identified for Clarification in the Proposed Amendments

-Vermont's tree wardens are a critical factor in the health of public green spaces and the aesthetic quality of a community.
-Today, tree wardens are on the front lines of a host of historical and modern issues, such as managing the impacts of the emerald ash borer (EAB), the decline of aging urban trees, changes in the regional climate, environmental stressors like natural disasters, and weaknesses in past municipal planning initiatives.
-Thus, the guidance and regulations placed on the duties of tree wardens must be strategically outlined to allow landscapes across the state to flourish and function.
-Town officials, landowners, road crews, state officials, and tree wardens themselves have voiced a growing concern to modernize the statutes with clear language that addresses modern municipal tree management.
+Vermont's tree wardens play a critical role in maintaining the health of public green spaces in our communities.
+Today, tree wardens are on the front lines of a host of environmental issues, such as managing the impacts of the emerald ash borer (EAB), the decline of aging urban trees, changes in the regional climate, effects of environmental stressors like natural disasters, and weaknesses in past municipal planning initiatives.
+Thus, the guidance and regulations placed on the duties of town tree wardens must be strategically outlined to allow public landscapes to flourish.
+Town officials, landowners, road crews, state officials, and tree wardens themselves have voiced growing concern to modernize the statutes with clear language that addresses modern municipal tree management.

-The proposed tree warden statute amendments encompass four objectives:
+The proposed tree warden statute amendments encompass six objectives:

 - Define terms: Several key terms are lacking a definition including “public tree,” “hazard tree” and “public ways and places.”

 - Create consistent language: There are several statutes that reference the management of roadside trees that are in conflict with the Vermont Tree Warden Statutes, including penalties and roles.

-- Establish a hearing process: The statutes call for a hearing process when removing certain trees but does not define or guide the required process.
+- Establish a hearing process: The statutes call for a public hearing when removing certain trees but does not define or guide the required process.